What's the date 100 months from today?

 0

-100 months from today is 21 Mar 2033, a Monday.
-Adding 100 months in the future is usually just counting from November; however, longer calculations will push us from 2024 into 2025.
-Even if the calculation remains within the year, I usually take note of the 9 days left in the end of November, to prep for left over days or weeks in the calculation.
+100 months from today is 14 Jun 2033, a Tuesday.
+Adding 100 months in the future is usually just counting from February; however, longer calculations will push us from 2025 into 2026.
+Even if the calculation remains within the year, I usually take note of the 14 days left in the middle of February, to prep for left over days or weeks in the calculation.

 How we calculated 100 months from today